MakendranG/Hashnode-Blog-backup/claz77199000608mq5wvmcwee.md

 # Create an HTTP trigger function to display the outgoing IP

 There are several ways to create and deploy Azure Functions.
 In production, you can set up a deployment mechanism that allows Azure Functions to pull the latest version of your code from your version control system.
-Function apps provide different types of functions, including
+Function apps provide different types of functions, including HTTP triggers, Timer triggers, Cosmos DB triggers, Blob storage triggers and Queued storage triggers.

-HTTP triggers
-Timer triggers
-Cosmos DB triggers
-Blob storage triggers
-Queued storage triggers

 - In the top search bar of the Azure portal, search for the function app which was created earlier.